srackham/drake/README.md

 - Drake API functions for defining, registering and running tasks.

 **IMPORTANT**: Currently (as of 1.0.0-rc1) it is necessary to include the Deno `--unstable` when you compile drakefiles.
+If you still get compile errors try reloading the Deno cache with:

+    deno cache -r --unstable Drakefile.ts

-This will not be necessary in future Drake releases.
+This should not be necessary in future Drake releases.

 **NOTE**: This is a development release and will be subject to breaking changes until 1.0 (search the Git commit log for `BREAKING